shriramdevanathan/UserProfile/README.md

 It can be combined in one Dockerfile(or using docer compose), but for convenience, I have separated it.

-Note 2: Assuming maven and java 8 is installed.
-If not, please visit https://maven.apache.org/download.cgi and http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and download the appropriate one for your OS.
+Note 2: Assuming maven, java 8 and node.js is installed.
+If not, please visit https://maven.apache.org/download.cgi and http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and https://nodejs.org/en/download/ and download the appropriate one for your OS.

 Note 3: This setup is for windows 10 as Docker works a little differently for Windows and Mac.
 Apart from that, it should work on both Windows and Mac.
 It is explained further later.